Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 	- Refer to tutorial on domain and dns editing.
 There are many ways to do it.
 One way is to have namecheap domain with two A records to the public IP of your webhost at "@" and "\*" (unless you want different public ip between www and other subdomains)

 ---
-### ADVANCED WEBSITE: Prepare server for installing different architectures (PHP, NodeJS, Python, MySQL, Mongo, Scaling Solutions)
+### ADVANCED WEBSITE: Prepare server for installing different architectures (Languages: PHP, NodeJS, Python, MySQL, Mongo, Scaling Solutions; Pipes: Git, Docker; Scaling Solutions)
 - Know how to reboot the server
 - how see error logs based on your OS and web server type
     eg `tail -f /var/log/nginx/error.log`